FelipeSeleme/IBM_DataScience_Certification/README.md

 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 ## 00_Presentation
-Is the rersumed Power Point presentation of all the work done.
+Is the resumed Power Point presentation of all the work done.

 ## Notebooks
 01_Data_Collection